 Can I visit a church for private prayer?

-Where can I watch Mass now that churches are closed?
+Where can I watch Mass now that churches are open but only small numbers are permitted?

-St Mary’s Cathedral will livestream the 10:30am Solemn Mass every Sunday while the restrictions continue as well as various other services throughout the week.
+St Mary’s Cathedral will continue to live-stream the 10:30am Solemn Mass every Sunday while the restrictions continue as well as various other services throughout the week.
 Check the website for regular updates. https://www.stmaryscathedral.org.au/ Mass For You at Home is broadcast on Channel 10 each Sunday from 6am.
 There are several live-streaming services for daily Mass both locally and from around the English-speaking world.

 Can private Masses and religious gatherings occur outside churches?